LiamJCates/Programming-Notes/Data Structures/CommonStructures/Graphs/Graphs.md

 to store both edges when one edge implies the other.
 Use a matrix when you have fewer nodes with dense connections and a list when you have many nodes with sparse connections.

-Graph Algorithms

-Graph Searching
-Searching a graph means systematically following the edges of the graph to visit its vertices

-BFS and DFS

-A breadth-fi rst search (BFS) algorithm visits the immediate children of a node before it goes any deeper.
-A depth-fi rst search (DFS) goes as deep as it can down a path before visiting sibling nodes (that is, before visiting nodes that share the same parent).
-A breadth-fi rst search typically uses a Queue (FIFO) to keep track of nodes, whereas a depth-fi rst search typically uses a Stack (LIFO).